Отслеживание прогресса доступно только для участников Premium!

 icon_left

-In the 19th century industry developed in Great Britain.
-New machines left many workers out of work.
-Those who had work toiled for sixteen hours a day.
-Children began to work at six or eight years of age and worked for twelve hours a day.
+In the 19th century, industry grew in Great Britain.
+New machines made many workers lose their jobs.
+Those who had work worked very hard, sixteen hours a day.
+Children started working at six or eight years old and worked twelve hours a day.
 The workers joined Trade Unions to fight for their rights.
-They formed their demands into a Bill and called it “People’s Charter.”
+They wrote their demands in a document called the “People’s Charter.”

-The Charter was sent to industrial cities of the country.
-The workers held meetings there and sighed the Charter.
-The Charter was read to the House of Commons in Parliament, but the members of the Parliament rejected it.
-There were battles in the streets, strikes all over the country.
+The Charter was sent to industrial cities.
+The workers held meetings and signed the Charter.
+It was read in the House of Commons in Parliament, but the members rejected it.
+There were fights in the streets and strikes all over the country.
 Many workers were arrested and sent to prison.

-Chartism was the first national political movement of the working class of Great Britain.
+Chartism was the first national political movement of the working class in Great Britain.

 Поделиться: